UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_04.md

 in the Altair
 documentation](https://altair-viz.github.io/user_guide/display_frontends.html#displaying-in-jupyterlab)

-If you are OK with seeing a static version of your charts when you are offline, you could instruct Altair to use the Vega-Lite libraries only if there is an active internet connection and otherwise use and image for the plot.
+If you are happy with seeing a static version of your charts when you are offline, you could instruct Altair to use the Vega-Lite libraries only if there is an active internet connection and otherwise use and image for the plot.

 To do this, you can include the code from this slide on top of your notebook, just after your import statements.
+This will not cause any changes to the appearance of your chart.

 ---

 ## What if we want to save our charts as images instead?

--   The three dots action buttong can be used to save images manually
+-   The three dots action buttong can be used to save images manually.
--   `altair_saver` can be used to save charts programatically
+-   `altair_saver` enables saving of PNG and SVG charts .
     -   [Instructions for how to install and work with Altair saver can be found here](https://github.com/altair-viz/altair_saver/).
+    -   The syntax is the same as before `chart.save('my-chart.png')`

-Notes: If we want to save a chart as a PNG image file (or an SVG vector text file similar to a PDF), we can use the three dot action button as we saw in the very first module of this course.
+Notes: If we want to save a chart as a PNG image file we can use the three dot action button as we saw in the very first module of this course.
 When we are clicking the “Save as PNG” entry in this menu, the browser converts the Vega-Lite spec into a PNG image that is downloaded to our computer.

 If we want to save an image as a PNG programatically we need to use a helper package called `altair_saver`.
 This package let’s Altair access